CLICK HERE FOR PATRON ACCESS

 BIO

-Erin Ivey is a singer-songwriter and multi-instrumentalist whose intimate, confessional style, expressive voice, and emotionally powerful performances have won her a loyal following of fans, critics, and peers alike.
-KUTX radio claims she has “quietly become one of our city’s biggest critical successes."
+Erin Ivey is a singer-songwriter and multi-instrumentalist whose intimate, confessional style, expressive voice, and emotionally powerful performances have won her a loyal following, national endorsements from Guild and Gretsch, and multiple artist grants for creation of new work.

 Raised in Annapolis, Maryland at the U.S. Naval Academy, Erin settled in Austin, Texas and has since performed countless shows around the world in various solo and band scenarios, sharing stages with Norah Jones, Emmylou Harris, HEART, Indigo Girls, Shawn Colvin, Ralph Stanley, and Stanley Jordan, among many others.

-Erin's breakout LP, Broken Gold, earned critical acclaim.
-In 2020, Texas Music Magazine named it one of 20 "albums that defined Texas music over the past 2 decades."
-Her latest LP, Solace in the Wild, produced by film composer Chuck Pinnell, received widespread recognition and reached #5 on the international Folk Radio chart.
-It was in the Austin American-Statesman Top 10 list, hailed as “GRAMMY-level.”
-Indeed, the LP was on the 64th GRAMMY ballot for Best Folk Album, alongside the single “Dust Bowl,” up for Best American Roots Song.
+Her latest LP, Solace in the Wild, produced by film composer Chuck Pinnell, is a cinematic folk gem that reached #5 on the international Folk Radio charts, on the 64th GRAMMY ballot for Best Folk Album, alongside the single “Dust Bowl,” up for Best American Roots Song, and on the Austin American-Statesman's Top 10 list.

-Her five studio albums have featured diverse collaborations including with Tosca String Quartet and R&B/dub organ trio The Finest Kind.
+Her five studio albums feature diverse collaborators including Tosca String Quartet and R&B/dub organ trio The Finest Kind.
 She wrote and produced the acclaimed interdisciplinary Kaleidoscope Project at The Long Center in Austin.
-As a session musician, Erin's voice can be heard on a variety of recordings, film soundtracks, ads and TV shows, including Suits, The Client List, Coach Snoop, E!
-News, and Hallmark movies.

-Erin is active in the arts community, frequently speaking on industry panels at the intersections of creativity, culture, and commerce for organizations such as The GRAMMY Museum, INBOUND Conference, and Folk Alliance International.
+Erin is active in the arts community, frequently speaking on industry panels at the intersections of creativity, culture, and commerce for organizations such as The GRAMMY Museum, INBOUND Conference, 343 Labs, and Folk Alliance International.
 She also facilitates songwriting, creativity, and project management workshops, as well as volunteering as a songwriting and music business mentor at Song Rise Arts and GRAMMY U. Erin is on the Advisory Board for This Is Noteworthy and serves on the Board of Governors for the Texas Chapter of the Recording Academy.

 Ivey's adventurousness stands out in a town saturated with singer-songwriters. -Austin Chronicle